-The Marketplace is where people who don't have health insurance through an employer can enroll in a comprehensive health plan.
-Small businesses with 100 workers or fewer can also buy health insurance on the Marketplace.
+The Marketplace is where people who don't have health insurance through an employer, Medicare, Medicaid, Tricare, or the VA can enroll in a comprehensive health plan.
+Small businesses with 50 or fewer workers can buy health insurance from the Small Business Health Options Program (SHOP) Marketplace.
 The main way to use the Marketplace is online, but you can also access it by phone or in person.

-Your health benefits and costs may differ -- in important ways -- from a family like yours in another state.
-It's worth your time to find out what choices your state can make and what they decide.
+Your health benefits and costs may differ in important ways from those of a family like yours in another state.
+You should compare plans on your state’s Exchange to learn what choices are available to you.

 What's the Same in Every State?

 When it comes to your health care options on the Marketplace, some things are the same in every state.

 Basic coverage.
 The U.S. government sets basic guidelines for essential benefits.
 Every health plan sold in the Marketplace has to offer them.
 They include emergency care, pediatric care, maternity care, lab testing, and more.

 Protections.
 There are many new protections under the law.
 Some include upper limits on how much you have to spend before your insurance company covers the cost of all of your care.
 Also, no plan can charge you more for insurance coverage based on your health or on whether you're a man or a woman.

 Four levels of coverage.
 Every Marketplace will rank the types of plans according to the level of benefits they offer, from platinum (the most) to bronze (the least.)
 There's also a special plan for young adults.